Get the scoop on all the best Washington State Fair Discounts 2019, including ways to save on admission, concert tickets, rides, and more!

 Saving on Rides

-- Opening Weekend Dizzy Pass (NEW!).
-This year, you can buy a bracelet that will give you unlimited rides in the Funtastic Midway and Sillyville for either September 7th or September 8th (opening weekend).
-If you buy online through September 2nd, pay just $27.50.
-The price will jump to $35 on September 3rd online or on-site at the Fair.
-I think this would be a good offer to combine with the free BECU kids’ weekend (see admission, above).
+- Weekend Dizzy Pass.
+You can buy a bracelet that will give you unlimited rides in the Funtastic Midway and Sillyville for either September 7th or September 8th.
+If you buy online through September 1st, pay $40.
+The price will jump to $50 on September 2nd online or on-site at the Fair.
+The Dizzy Pass also includes two free games.
+This is unchanged from 2018.

-- Mon – Thurs Dizzy Pass.
-If you’re planning a trip to the Fair during the week, you might opt for the Mon – Thurs Dizzy pass.
-Buy online through September 5nd for just $25.
+- Mon – Friday Dizzy Pass.
+If you’re planning a trip to the Fair during the week, you might opt for the Mon-Fri Dizzy pass.
+Buy online through September 1st for $35 (unchanged from last year).
 The bracelet will get you on unlimited rides in the Funtastic Midway and Sillyville.
-The price will jump to $27.50 on September 6th or on-site at the Fair.
-This is good for Sept 9 – 12th only.
+The price will jump to $45 on September 2nd or on-site at the Fair.
+This is good for weekdays only starting September 2nd, and you can use it on Fridays.
+Again, this Dizzy Pass also includes two free games.

 If you have other ideas for saving on rides, I’d love to hear them!